Street Fighter: Esports

 Daigo Umehara, known as "Daigo" or "The Beast" in the West and "Umehara" or "Ume" in Japan, is the world's most famous Street Fighter player and is often considered its greatest.
 He currently holds a world record of "the most successful player in major tournaments of Street Fighter" in the Guinness World Records.

 "Evo Moment 37", also known as the "Daigo Parry", refers to a portion of a Street Fighter III: 3rd Strike semi-final match held at Evolution Championship Series 2004 (Evo 2004) between Daigo Umehara and Justin Wong.
 During this match, Umehara made an unexpected comeback by parrying 15 consecutive hits of Wong's "Super Art" move while having only one pixel of vitality.
 Umehara subsequently won the match.
 "Evo Moment #37" is frequently described as the most iconic and memorable moment in the history of competitive video gaming.
 Being at one point the most-watched competitive gaming moment of all time, it has been compared to sports moments such as Babe Ruth's called shot and the Miracle on Ice.

 Hajime "Tokido" Taniguchi is currently ranked as the #1 Street Fighter V eSports player in the world per SRK Data eSports player rankings.
 Hailing from Japan, he is a three time EVO champion and generally recognized one of the best fighters that ever played the game.

-Mike "BrolyLegs" Begum is also a well known "disabled" player who has been ranked as high as 378 in the world and has been featured on ESPN E:60 for operating the game controller with only his mouth.
+Mike "BrolyLegs" Begum was also a well known "disabled" player who had been ranked as high as 378 in the world and featured on ESPN E:60 for operating the game controller with only his mouth.